 Go Blue, M(an)ichigan up, and enjoy a very promising season.
 One which at WORST, will add 9 more wins to our total.
 Post this again in Dec.
 HA!

-God made the Sun Maize, and the sky Blue.
-Nuff said.
+God made the Sun Maize, and the Sky BLUUUUE!
+Nuff said--- No danger, never was.
+All hail 'THE HARBAUGH.'

 I apologize - I'm sure this has been explained on another thread, but: